cuustard/uni/SCC.141.md

 ### Understanding (and designing for) Human Error

-### Why Study Human Error?

-Human error has many consequences and a common reaction is a blame the user.
+We study human error because it has many consequences and a common reaction is a blame the user.
 But system engineers should be asking:

-1. How can we design systems that minimise the potential for human error?
+- How can we design systems that minimise the potential for human error?
-2. How can we design systems that detect and correct human error?
+- How can we design systems that detect and correct human error?
-3. How can we design systems that tolerate human error?
+- How can we design systems that tolerate human error?

-Human errors are inherently fallible and errors are inevitable as human behaviour is varied.
+Humans are inherently flawed so errors are inevitable especially as human behaviour is varied.
 The general approach to human error is error tolerance rather than error avoidance.

 > "It is now widely held among human reliability specialists that the most productive strategy for dealing with active errors is to focus upon controlling their consequences rather than upon striving for their elimination" - reasonable